 Transitional epithelium (urothelium)

 The important characteristic of this epithelium type is that their cells do touch the basal membrane, but not all of them reach the free surface.
 The cells that reach the free surface belong to the columnar type.
 The cells that do not reach the free surface rest on the basal lamina and have a round nucleus.
 The term pseudostratified is derived from the appearance of this epithelium.
-Because the cell nuclei appear at different heights, it conveys the erroneous impression that there is more than one layer of cells Non-ciliated pseudostratified epithelium is found, e.g., in the epidydimal duct and vas deferens, and ciliated pseudostratified epithelium with kinocilium is found in the respiratory tract (nasal cavity and bronchi).
+Because the cell nuclei appear at different heights, it conveys the erroneous impression that there is more than 1 layer of cells.
+The non-ciliated pseudostratified epithelium is found, e.g., in the epidydimal duct and vas deferens, and ciliated pseudostratified epithelium with kinocilium is found in the respiratory tract (nasal cavity and bronchi).

-Overview of the epithelium
+Overview of the Epithelium

-Pancreas: Special form of glandular tissue
+Pancreas: a special form of glandular tissue

-The pancreas has the particular anatomical and physiological characteristic of having both types of glands.
+The pancreas has the particular anatomical and physiological characteristics of having both types of glands.
 Its exocrine portion passes digestive enzymes through the pancreatic duct into the duodenum, while the endocrine portion (islets of Langerhans) produces the hormones insulin and glucagon and releases them into the body.

-In addition to the physiology and histology, a physician should know, understand and treat the pathology of epithelium.
+In addition to physiology and histology, a physician should know, understand and treat the pathology of the epithelium.
 Below you will see some examples of specific disease types and their symptoms.